Create new questions and guidelines in the conversation guide

 Number

-For all inquiries whose result is a simple number.
+For all inquiries where the result is a pure number.

 Example Question: "What is your customer number?"